 Performance

-Our team has collected the historical performances of these two ETFs from August 1st 2019 (near the inception date of the VWRA ETF) until July 4th 2023, to showcase the performance of each one.
-When comparing the performance of both ETFs, it is evident that the IWDA (orange line) has outperformed VWRA (blue line).
+Our team has collected the historical performances of these two ETFs from August 1st, 2019 (near the inception date of the VWRA ETF) until November 6th, 2024, to showcase the performance of each one.
+When comparing the performance of both ETFs, it is evident that the IWDA (green line) has outperformed VWRA (blue line).

 Nevertheless, it is crucial to recognise that past performance is not indicative of future returns, and these results may only persist for a while.